APenketh/misc-scripts/README.md

-# misc-bash-scripts
+# misc-scripts
-A Repository For Holding Small Bash Scripts That Don't Desurve Their Own Repo
+A Repository For Holding Small Scripts That Don't Deserve Their Own Repo